 specific experiments.
 Results of split-brain experiments would remain special in other respects (e.g. regarding the localisation of parts of the brain that specifically interact with specific mental functions), but not in the sense that they would prove the supposed divisibility of

+the self.
 The subsequent processing of the data that are not accessed consciously does not have to be influenced directly by the condition of split-brain.
 It is more parsimonious to assume that as the data are not (rather than separately) perceived consciously, their further cognitive elaboration, and any motor response following from this, is shielded from consciousness as well.
 This would also explain unexpected emotional responses and the release of repressed wishes, attitudes, styles of communication, etc. through the (part of

 the) motor apparatus linked to the (non-dominant) hemisphere that is (during these experiments) not directly, interactively associated with consciousness.
 Similarly, data perceived consciously might not always be taken along during the subconscious processing of data shielded from